LEDfan/Bachelorproef/test-plan.md

 Functionality: Convert a JSON file containing the necessary information to a valid GeoGrid.
 Test Method: Construct manual JSON input files and compare the generated GeoGrid to the expected values.
 The criteria for building good GeoGrids for testing is analogous to the GeoGrid Writer.
 ## Logic
-### Household Generator
+### Generators
-Functionality: Given a GeoGrid, add Households to Locations based on a probabilistic method as described in the assignment.
+Functionality: Given a GeoGrid, add Schools, Workplaces and Communities to Locations based on a probabilistic method as described in the assignment.
-Test Method: Given a specific GeoGrid, check if the decorated GeoGrid by the Household Generator is the same as expected.
-As the generator uses a probabilistic method, the testing wil need to be done using a fixed seed for the tests.
-Or the test could use the bounds method on the output.
+Test Method: Given a specific GeoGrid, check if the decorated GeoGrid by the Generator is the same as expected.
+As the generator uses a probabilistic method, the testing wil need to be done using a fixed seed for the tests or it could compare the output to reasonable bounds.

-### School Generator
-Analogous to household generator.
-But with different expected outputs.
-### Workplace Generator
-Analogous to household generator.
-But with different expected outputs.
-### Community Generator
+### Populators
-Analogous to household generator.
-But with different expected outputs.
+List of populators:
+ - HouseholdPopulator
+ - StudentPopulator
+ - SchoolPopulator
+ - WorkplacePopulator
+ - CommunityPopulator

+Functionality: These are all implemented as a partial populator and thus can apply their functionality on the passed GeoGrid.
+Test Method: This similarity also means the testing method can be quite similar.
+For each populator, we construct a set of GeoGrids which have certain characteristics to reliably test certain corresponding functionality.
+Since these methods are also probabilistic in nature, we have to apply a similar comparison method to the one used in the Generator tests.

 # Scenario
 The outcome of the complete Simulator is tested by a [Scenario Test](https://github.com/LEDfan/Bachelorproef/blob/master/test/cpp/gtester/BatchRuns.cpp), more information can be found in [Bounds Research](bounds.md) and [Paper](week3/main/paper.pdf).